Best Lego space sets 2024: NASA sets, spaceships and more

 🔎 Artemis Space Launch System: Fun and nostalgic by the bucketload, we love the Lego Icons Galaxy Explorer.
 It's a fantastic build, but even better to look at when it's finished. ★★★★★

-It goes without saying that the Artemis Space Launch System isn't a playset: it's very much a display set aimed at NASA and space enthusiasts.
-It's the type of set you build to show off to your like-minded friends and family — although if you do want to do that, you're going to need a lot of space to display it due to its hefty size.
+It goes without saying that the Artemis Space Launch System isn't a playset: it's very much a display set aimed at grown-up NASA and space enthusiasts.
+It's the type of set you build to show off to your like-minded friends and family, but just bear in mind you'll need a lot of display space.
+As we've already mentioned, this is a huge set, standing more than 28 inches (70cm) tall when it's built up.

 It's a great, in-depth build, but it can get a little repetitive at times.
 It's worth the slog, though, and your perseverance pays off when the finished model comes together.
 Few Lego sets look as impressive as this, and if anything, it only makes us more excited for what Lego and NASA bring out next.